jd-116/klemis-kitchen-api/README.md

 More details about the API routes can be found at the wiki page: [API Design](https://github.com/jd-116/klemis-kitchen-api/wiki/API-Design).

+#### Known Issues

+-   The current Docker-based hosting pattern occasionally sees transient connection issues in our staging environment that we're unsure of the cause.
+This may be related to the networking setup of the staging environment.

 ---

 ## 🚀 Running (Install Guide)